MStamp29/CodingWorkflows/README.md

 # CodingWorkflows
-Examples of a coding pipelines I have created.
+Examples of coding pipelines I have created.